cardopoli/this-was-tomorrow/content/thoughts.md

   - type: heading
     text: It's just a field
     attribution: ''
-  - type: line
+  - type: body
-    text: 'Someone who put me in touch with one of the communities I visited told me "It''s just a field, there''s nothing to see".
-There was everything to see: an open ground where people could still decide what happens next.
-What a privilege to witness that.
-How many of you have been able to do so?
-To be somewhere where the soil is so rich that just by walking on it you feel nourished, enriched, more resilient than when you first arrived?'
+    text: "Someone who put me in touch with one of the communities said, \"It's just a field.
+There's nothing to see.\" They were right about what was physically there.
+What interested me was that the place hadn't yet been settled.
+People were meeting, making plans and working out what it might become.
+I wanted to photograph it while those decisions were still open."
     attribution: ''
   - type: line
     text: '* * *'